Women at Work: Why Confidence is Important at Work - More Than Know-How

 Speaking on Confidence

 Since The Confidence Code debuted, Katty has been a frequent keynoter and panel moderator at women’s events far and wide about why confidence is important at work.
+As a motivational speaker, Katty inspires women’s groups with a message about confidence, leadership and success.
 And a new dimension, Katty and Claire expanded the scope of this work when they led the first-ever Confidence Code for Girls and the Women in Their Lives this month in Baltimore, sponsored by the Baltimore Business Journal.

 About Tony D'Amelio